 The median sale price for homes in Goudy’s zip code (60640) is $293,400 or $246 per square foot.
 And what’s better than going to school five minutes away from Lake Michigan?
 You can search for homes for sale in Goudy’s attendance boundaries at this link.

 As Assistant Principal Yeh put it, Goudy Technology Academy is cozily tucked away in the neighborhood.
-The school building doesn’t jump in your face— one reason the staff call it a “hidden gem.”
+The school building doesn’t jump in your face— one reason the staff call it a “Out-Performer.”